For Vietnam's Filmmakers, the Pandemic Brings Business, Impetus to Adapt | Saigoneer

 On set at their second remote shoot (incidentally, a commercial shoot for a well-known soap and hand sanitizer brand), for all intents and purposes the process ran like a well-oiled machine.
 In one Zoom ‘room’ was the producer, clients and agency.
 In the other, the director of photography, first assistant director, director, and executive producer — with the latter two jumping back and forth to talk to each room when required.
 Just as remarkable was the diversity of the team.
 The director was Australian but operating from Bangkok, the client was Vietnamese, the agency was in Singapore and India, and the Clubhouse team was a mixed bag of mostly Vietnamese, but also international members.
 All parties chatted away as normal, with Chi Minh even remarking that, if anything, remote shooting aids communication on set, as their voices sound directly into each other's ears, thus removing the need to compete with any background noise.

 Still, the extent to which the crew were engaged with their phone screens was a little surreal, prompting me to ponder whether COVID-19 hasn’t promoted exactly the kinds of behavior, such as mobile phone addiction and excessive internet use, that was a concern to us not so long ago.
 Chi Minh and Huy are also frank about how this type of filmmaking is less process-driven and more result-oriented, lacking the levels of camaraderie that develop when a crew works together closely for what are always long days.
-Though, beyond exhaustive moralizing and the fact that this technology existed long before COVID-19 came on the scene, it’s hard to imagine how much harder social distancing would have been without similar systems connecting friends, family and colleagues all over the world.
+Though, beyond exhaustive moralizing, the fact is that this technology existed long before COVID-19 came on the scene, and it’s difficult to imagine how much harder social distancing would have been without similar systems connecting friends, family and colleagues all over the world.

 Looking ahead, it’s clear that there’s a lot to be excited about.
 At Clubhouse, Huy is busy planning two feature-length films that celebrate the lives of extraordinary Vietnamese people from both the past and present.
-Elsewhere in the Vietnamese film world, one can only hope that the upcoming releases of Tran Dung Thanh Huy's Ròm on July 31, about a young lottery ticket seller, and Tà Năng - Phan Dũng in October (directed by Tran Huu Tan), "Vietnam’s first survival movie," will do more to bolster the country's film reputation than the recent disappointment of Hollywood blockbuster Da 5 Bloods.
+Elsewhere in the Vietnamese film world, one can only hope that the upcoming releases of Tran Dung Thanh Huy's Ròm on July 31, about a young lottery ticket seller, and Tà Năng - Phan Dũng in October (directed by Tran Huu Tan), "Vietnam’s first survival movie," will do more to bolster the country's filmic reputation than the recent disappointment of Hollywood blockbuster Da 5 Bloods.

 “We have amazing locations here, from beaches to mountains to big cities to the countryside.
 We also have studios where we can build anything, so there is not much we can’t do” says Chi Minh.
 And it’s not just the physical landscape that he believes makes filmmaking in Vietnam so special.
 “The advantage of shooting here is that there is a can-do attitude towards any problem, and there’s always a solution” he explains, attributing this to “the resourcefulness of the people.”